HeatherRemacle/exchangelabops/pages/maintenanceanddevelopment.md

 ---
-title: Contributing
+title: Maintenance and Development
-permalink: /contributing
+permalink: /maintenanceanddevelopment

 layout: post
-sidenav: contributing
+sidenav: maintenanceanddevelopment
 subnav:
   - text: What would you like to do?
     href: '#what-would-you-like-to-do'